Lasovians

-Lasovians (Lasovian dialect: Lesioki)are a subethnic group of the Polish nation, who reside in Lesser Poland, at the confluence of the Vistula and the San rivers, Subcarpathian Voivodeship, southeastern Poland.
-They are descended from various ethnic groups, which settled in the dense Sandomierz Forest across centuries, with a dominant Polish element.
+Lasovians (Polish language: Lasowiacy; Lesser Poland dialect: Lesioki) are a subethnic group of the Polish nation, who reside in Lesser Poland, at the confluence of the Vistula and the San rivers, Subcarpathian Voivodeship, southeastern Poland.
+They are descended from various ethnic groups, which settled in the dense Sandomierz Forest (hence the name, literally meaning "forest people") across centuries, with a dominant Polish element.
 The Lasowiacy were formed as a separate subethnic group in the late 19th and early 20th century.
 They use their own dialect, which belongs to Lesser Polish dialect cluster of the Polish language.
 Like most Poles, the Lasowiacy are Roman Catholics.